raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 --- task ---

-MicroPython adds hardware-specific modules such as `machine` that you can use to program your Raspberry Pi Pico.
+MicroPython adds hardware-specific modules, such as `machine`, that you can use to program your Raspberry Pi Pico.

 Now it's time to create a `machine.Pin` object corresponding to the onboard LED which can be accessed using GPIO Pin 25.